AndersDeath/diary2/000-current.md

 # 21 February - Tuesday - Yerevan - 145 day of immigration

-So, Finally I had the first interview with Uber.
+So, Finally I had the first interview with Uber. it was nice but difficult.
+Woman didn't ask anything about data structures, algorithms, etc.